The name says it all...

 This is especially disgraceful, and is used by WLC and many believers.
 “Jesus died for you, at least pay him the respect he deserves by believing in him, and by obeying us!” is a nice guilt-ridden trip down memory lane for this former Catholic.
 Ahhhh, memories…

 WLC appeals to our emotions in his argument on objective morality.
 He tries to demonize atheists who believe in relative morality by saying that rape, genocide and child abuse really is objectively wrong.
 He states that atheists have no real reason for saying rape is wrong.
+I like the guy, but this is quite cruel of him.
 Despite making such highly offensive and irrelevant accusations (as well as unjustifiable assumptions), he seems to forget that his own Bible has a lot of horrendous things to say regarding rape, genocide and child abuse.

 Ad hominem attacks